fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 #### Utils

 The `utils/` folder contains common REST requests and error handling objects.
-These provide a common way for other repositories to handle requests.
+These provide a common way for other broker components to handle requests.

 The `RequestDictionary` class is used throughout the DATA Act repositories to provide a seamless method to access both the JSON Body and POST FormData from a REST request.